 by Sophia Moss

-If you take this trip, you have to go upstairs to the viewing deck.
+During your trip, you have to head upstairs into the viewing deck.
 Here, the walls and ceiling are covered in windows so you can enjoy the panoramic views.
 I stayed up there for hours, so it’s best to head up there soon after you board the train to make sure you get a seat!

-The California Zephyr between Denver and Salt Lake City captures how diverse and stunning the USA really is; you can go from the top of a mountain to the depth of the desert in just a few hours!
-At just $63 if booked in advance, it’s the perfect way to round off a trip to Denver.
+The California Zephyr between Denver and Salt Lake City captures how diverse and stunning the USA really is: you can go from the top of a mountain to the depth of the desert in just a few hours!
+At just $63 if booked in advance, it’s the perfect way to see the sights and get some epic photos.

 by Selin Sen